Holly Willoughby gives rare insight into relationship with husband Dan

 “I’m suddenly like, am I just throwing all this out the window and going – you know what, I give up to this kind of holding back the tide of screen time.”

-Holly and Dan, who have been married for 13 years, have three young children Harry (11), Belle (9) and Chester (6).
+Holly and Dan, who have been married for 13 years, have three young children Harry (11), Belle (nine) and Chester (six).

 Whilst homeschooling her children, Holly has continued to host This Morning’s Monday-Thursday shows, alongside close friend Phillip.